edgeimpulse/firmware-nordic-thingy91/README.md

 **2. Building and flashing the `connectivity bridge`**

-If you Thingy91 is not registering two serial ports after connecting to PC through Micro USB cable, then you have to flash the `connectivty bridge` firmware.
+If your Thingy91 is not registering two serial ports after connecting to PC through Micro USB cable, then you have to flash the `connectivty bridge` firmware.
 Otherwise, go to the next step.

 1. Building the `connectivity bridge`: